kstewart/kstewart.me/_posts/2012-02-21-black-in-tech-america.md

 Now, ask yourself why is that?
 Is it because I did not seek Black engineers out?
 Maybe.
 I didn't explicitly say, "Find me some brothers and sistas" to my recruiters.
 I didn't camp out at Howard University.
 Why?
 Because color was never an issue.
 Talent was.
 I rarely lacked a large pool of potential hires at any of the companies I worked for in the past.
 The problem was that there were very few (if any) black people in the pool.

 More importantly, I ask myself whether I should have been working harder to recruit and hire Black developers?
 I am pretty convinced that the answer is *No*.
 I know some might say that I need to "give back to the community", but which community would that be?
-The generic Black community?
+The Black community?
 My neighborhood?
 The tech community?
 The professional community?

 Not all Blacks have the same experiences, so the stereotypical expectations don't always apply.
 When I've attended meetings or conferences for Black professionals, they always seemed to rub me the wrong way.
 They seemed to mostly perpetuate the "We're being held down" mentality of people who are still looking for reparations for slavery.
 While I am well aware of the social injustices that we've faces as a people, they are not a part of my **identity**.